-Catches (t) of sharks in the large-vessel purse-seine fishery (1993-2023) and minimum reported catch estimates by longline fisheries (1993-2022) are provided in Table J-4a, while catches of the most frequently caught species, discussed below, are shown in Figure J-3a.
+Catches (t) of sharks in the large-vessel purse-seine fishery (1994-2024) and minimum reported catches by longline fisheries (1994-2023) are provided in Table J-4a, while catches of the most frequently caught species, discussed below, are shown in Figure J-3a.
 Reporting of many shark species by longline gear began in 2006 (but see section 2 for data gaps, including high variability in this dataset).
-For purse seiners, the majority of the shark catch is from floating object sets.
-Silky shark (family Carcharhinidae) is the most commonly caught shark species in the purse-seine fishery with annual catches averaging 555 t-primarily from sets on floating objects (Figure J-3a)-and being 514 t in 2023.
-In contrast, minimum reported annual catch in the longline sample data for 2006-2022 averaged 10,057 t while only 37 t were reported in 2022.
-Annual catch of the oceanic whitetip shark (Carcharhinidae) in the purse-seine fishery averaged 55 t (also primarily from sets on floating objects) and was 13 t in 2023.
-The minimum reported annual catch in the longline fishery from 2006-2018 averaged 165 t and none were reported in 2019- 2022.
-Catches of oceanic whitetip have declined in the purse-seine fishery since the early 2000s, while minimum reported catches have been variable in the longline fishery (Figure J-3).
-Minimum annual reported catch of blue shark in the longline fishery from 1993-2022 averaged 6,368 t and was 10,052 t in 2022.
-By contrast, the annual catch in the purse-seine fishery averaged only 2 t, with 1 t caught in 2023.
-Some anomalies in the reporting of longline data are likely related to the COVID-19 pandemic or variability in reporting certain species or information, although it's important to note the reporting of bycatch data is not compulsory according to the data provision resolution (C-03-05) and the corresponding specifica-tions (see SAC-12-09, WSDAT-01-01, SAC-14 INF-Q).
-Additionally, a list of shark species under the purview of the Commission has not yet formally been established (see SAC-15-09), which contributes to the variability in reporting for fisheries other than the large purse-seine fishery.
-The staff reiterate the importance of updating C-03-05 to adapt to mandates set forth in the Antigua Convention and encourage CPCs to draft a revised resolution based on input from the staff and workshop participants in SAC-14 INF-Q (see SAC-15-13).
-These efforts are expected to reduce variability in data reporting.
+For purse seiners, the majority of the shark catch is from floating object sets, although this varies by species.
+Silky shark (family Carcharhinidae) is the most commonly caught shark species in the purse-seine fishery with annual catches averaging 551 t-primarily from sets on floating objects (Figure J-3a)-and being 727 t in 2024.
+In contrast, minimum reported annual catch in the longline sample data for 2006-2023 averaged 9,501 t while only 55 t were reported in 2023.
+Annual catch of the oceanic whitetip shark (Carcharhinidae) in the purse-seine fishery averaged 53 t (also primarily from sets on floating objects) and was 22 t in 2024.
+The minimum reported annual catch in the longline fishery from 2006-2018 averaged 165 t and none were reported in

-&lt;sup>4 Sharks caught by longline vessels are recorded using different weight metrics (e.g., round, trunk or whole weight) and thus, total annual reported catch estimates may contain a mix of these weight metrics.
+&lt;sup>5 Sharks caught by longline vessels are recorded using different weight metrics (e.g., round, trunk or whole weight) and thus, total annual reported catch estimates may contain a mix of these weight metrics.
 The staff is working on harmonizing shark data collection to improve the reliability of total catch estimates (e.g., SAC-11-13).